ircanywhere/irc-factory/README.md

 Client.raw(['PRIVMSG', '#ircanywhere', 'hey there']);
 ```

+### Client.privmsg(target, message)

+Sends a message to a channel or a user, no need to write the : anywhere

+### Client.notice(target, message)

+Sends a notice to a target

+### Client.join(channel, [password])

+Joins a channel, you can supply an optional password

+### Client.part(channel, [message])

+Leaves a channel, you can also provide a part message

+### Client.mode(target, mode)

+Sets the mode on a target, you can set modes on yourself and channels, and if others if your ircd allows it and uses the same syntax

+### Client.topic(channel, topic)

+Set a channel's topic

 ### Client.me(target, message)

 This function lets us send a /me action to the specified target, being a channel or user.